run this command every minute of every day to check apache * * * * * /var/www/devdaily.com/bin/check-apache.sh

 That’s a nice convenience feature for situations like this.
 Here’s a nice blurb about the step command syntax from the crontab man page:

-I hope that's enough examples to help you run your own crontab commands every minute, every 5 minutes, or every day, or every five minutes, etc.
+I hope that’s enough crontab examples to help you run your own commands every minute, every 5 minutes, every hour, or every day, etc.

-As usual, if you have any questions, comments, or crontab every examples to share, just use the comment form below.
+As usual, if you have any questions, comments, or your own crontab examples to share, just use the comment form below.